 0to 60 mph: 4.7 seconds

-Smarts: Luminar LIDAR, semi-autonomous highway piloting, NVIDIA computing power
+Smarts: Luminar LIDAR, semi-autonomous highway piloting, Android Automotive OS

 The race to carbon-neutral has been cranked up another notch.
-Amongst a growing field of electric SUV offerings, Gothenburg’s brightest are poised to unleash the long-awaited Polestar 3 upon a climate-conscious clientele — and we’ve got all the electrifying details.
+Amongst a growing field of electric SUVs, Gothenburg’s brightest are poised to unleash the long-awaited Polestar 3 upon a climate-conscious clientele — and we’ve got all the electrifying details.

-Boasted as the company’s first SUV, Polestar have done their homework on this one.
-Referring to the US as “no longer an export market, but a home market”, the Polestar 3 will be the first Polestar vehicle built in America - at the Volvo Cars plant in Charleston, South Carolina.
-This is to reduce delivery times, environmental impact, and - most importantly - the 3’s price in line with competitors.
+Boasted as the company’s first SUV, Polestar have done its homework on this one.
+Referring to the U.S. as “no longer an export market, but a home market," the Polestar 3 will be the first Polestar vehicle built in America.
+This is to reduce delivery times, environmental impact, and, importantly, the 3’s price in line with competitors.

 Polestar 3: Design and interior

 The downside is that you’ll only be able to fit up to five people inside.
-Yep, Polestar have made this one a strict five-seater.
 You’ll have to go to Volvo if you want seven.